-Summary: Unlike southern agitators who are abducted and killed by Nigeria’s army and secret police outfits led by fundamental muslims, Buratai and Daura, working for Muhammadu Buhari, a tribal simpleton currently leading the Nigerian nation to chaos, today’s Islamist Boko Haram terrorists have become heroes who get paid by Nigeria’s mendacious stalwarts in euros and pounds.
-Similarly Fulani herdsmen are tolerated for their muslim kinship and treated as countrymen who should enjoy every right of way.
-Never before has the horrendous division of Nigeria under religious lines been made matter of state sanction than under the redacted Muhammadu Buhari government.
+Note: Unlike southern agitators who are abducted and killed by Nigerian army and secret police led by fundamental muslims, Buratai and Daura, working for Muhammadu Buhari, a tribal simpleton currently leading the Nigerian nation into chaos, today’s Islamist Boko Haram terrorists have become heroes who get paid by Nigeria’s mendacious government in Euros and Pounds.
+The murderous bands of Fulani herdsmen are tolerated for their muslim kinship and treated as countrymen who should enjoy every right of way.
+Never before has the division of Nigeria along religious lines been matter of state sanction than under the Buhari-led government.

 Nigeria’s Minister of Information and Culture, Lai Mohammed as well as Minister of Defense, Mansur Dan-Ali had denied that ransom was paid to Boko Haram to secure the freedom of the girls kidnapped by Boko Haram in their school in Dapchi, Yobe State on 19 February.

 The two ministers said instead of paying a ransom, the federal government relied on ‘backchannel negotiations” to ensure that the girls were released by Boko Haram.

 But investigations by Sahara Reporters revealed that the federal government not only made ransom payment to the insurgents, it also exchanged some Boko Haram prisoners in return for the Dapchi girls.

 A security source said Nigerian gov’t exchanged some fighters of Boko Haram who left in their 9-vehicle convoy.